tsh (tiny shell)

 Files

-contains the list of commands allowed for execution.
-See the example filetsh.conf
+/etc/tsh.confcontains the list of commands allowed for execution.
+See the example filetsh.conf.~/.tshrcrun-control file.
+I have included an example Note the example filetshrc.~/.tsh-historyhistory file.

 Download